5.9.3 Debtors' Delinquent Accounts

 1. Purpose.
 Internal Revenue Manual (IRM) 5.9.3, Debtors' Delinquent Accounts, is the section within IRM 5.9, Bankruptcy and Other Insolvencies, that discusses general processes and procedures utilized when a debtor has delinquent account(s) and files bankruptcy or another type of insolvency proceeding.

 2. Audience.
 Insolvency caseworkers and management in Specialty Collection Insolvency (SCI), which consists of Field Insolvency (FI) and the Centralized Insolvency Operations (CIO), are the primary users of this IRM section.
-Advisors, Revenue Officers, and other SB/SE employees may also refer to this section.
-Employees in functions other than SB/SE may refer to this section when working with a taxpayer that has filed an insolvency proceeding.
+Advisors, revenue officers, and other Small Business/Self-Employed (SB/SE) caseworkers may also refer to this section.
+Caseworkers in functions other than SB/SE may refer to this section when working with a taxpayer that has filed an insolvency proceeding.

 3. Policy Owner.
 The Director of Collection Policy is responsible for issuing policy for the Insolvency program.

 5. Primary Stakeholders.
-The primary stakeholders of this section are SCI, SB/SE Collection, Taxpayer Advocate and Appeals employees.
+The primary stakeholders of this section are SCI, SB/SE Collection, Taxpayer Advocate and Independent Office of Appeals technical employees.

 6. Program Goals.
 The goal of this IRM is to provide fundamental knowledge and procedural guidance for working insolvency cases.
 Following the guidance in this IRM will ensure cases are worked in accordance with bankruptcy laws and regulations.